2-adic/Calculator-App/README.md

 ### Run the Program:

-Run main.py to start the app.
+To start the app, run the `main.py` script located in the `src` directory.
 This can be done through an IDE, or directly through the terminal.

 ````
-python3 main.py
+python3 ./src/main.py
 ````